Prashantuppar618/8bit-cpu-simulation-logisim/README.md

-# 🧠 Logisim COA Project – Team 16
+# 🧠 Logisim COA Project

 A complete 8-bit processor simulation project built using **Logisim**, submitted as part of the Computer Organization and Architecture (COA) course.
 The project demonstrates core concepts of processor design, including ALU operations, instruction execution, and control unit architecture.